galacticcouncil/hydration-docs/docs/run_hydradx_collator.md

 /!\ Make sure you have enough volume for your `base-path` by using `df -h`command.

 Note that `--prometheus-external` is optional, but we highly recommend it so you can be able to export prometheus metrics and monitor your node's health through Grafana.
 For more details about monitoring, please visit [this link](https://docs.hydradx.io/node_monitoring/).

+If you need to monitor both the `parachain` and `relaychain` metrics, `--prometheus-external`option should be setup in both parts.
+You also need to set a separate port for the relaychain part as follows: `--prometheus-port YOUR_CUSTOM_PORT_NUMBER`.

 Depending on your setup, you might also want to override certain parameters like the websocket, rpc or your node p2p port.
 Please use `hydradx --help` for more information about the available options.